Montgomery Knight: Education and early career

 Knight was born on February 22, 1901, in Holyoke, Massachusetts to Franklin and Gertrude Knight and graduated from Holyoke High School in 1918.
 He attended the Massachusetts Institute of Technology under advisor Edward P. Warner, graduating in 1922 with a Bachelor of Science in electrical engineering.
 Knight did graduate work at Johns Hopkins University and Harvard University, and taught courses at MIT.
 He may have briefly worked for Westinghouse, given that there are two patents for electrical equipment under his name.

 He joined the National Advisory Committee for Aeronautics (NACA) at Langley Field in 1925, and in 1927 served as NACA's director of the Atmospheric Wind Tunnel Section.

 Georgia Tech

 Georgia Tech president Marion L. Brittain worked to establish an aeronautics program at that institute; classes were offered as early as 1926 and in 1927, in a visit paid for by the Guggenheim Foundation for the Promotion of Aeronautics, Charles Lindbergh visited Georgia Tech and flew the Spirit of St. Louis over Grant Field.
 In particular, Brittain sought to secure the funds for a chair in aeronautics at Georgia Tech.
 The fund had awarded grants to several other schools, but none in the southern United States.
-It was considering another award, and 27 universities were in competition for it, most notably the University of Alabama and Georgia Tech.
-In particular, the foundation liked Georgia Tech's history with the Army Air Corps, but was hesitant due to the lack of financial support typically received by universities in Georgia.
+It was considering another award and 27 universities competed for it, most notably the University of Alabama and Georgia Tech.
+In particular, the foundation liked Georgia Tech's history with the Army Air Corps but was hesitant due to the lack of financial support typically received by universities in Georgia.